 Preparation: Remove the rough skin, soak in water, cut in sections and dry

 Main actions according to TCM*: Clears heat from the lung, relieves asthma and induce urination to disperse swelling

-As suggested by its category mulberry bark are plants that are Cold in nature.
-This means that mulberry bark typically help people who have too much "heat" in their body.
+As suggested by its category Sang Bai Pi is Cold in nature.
+This means that Sang Bai Pi typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition mulberry bark can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Sang Bai Pi can help restore a harmonious balance between Yin and Yang.

-Mulberry bark also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like mulberry bark tend to slow down acute reactions and detoxify the body.
+Sang Bai Pi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Sang Bai Pi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such mulberry bark are thought to target the Lung.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the body fluids that nourish the body.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Sang Bai Pi is thought to target the Lung.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.